Why Your Body Needs Rest for Optimal Health

 When we live restful lives, our bodies thank us physically, mentally, and spiritually.
 We have less illness, a greater ability to cope with stress, and better weight management.
 We also have clearer minds to focus, make better decisions, learn, and manage moods.

 And when our bodies and minds are thriving, our spiritual lives feel the benefit, too.
-For this reason, Seventh-day Adventists include rest as one of its eight principles of health.
+For this reason, Seventh-day Adventists include rest as one of their eight principles of health.
 Rest allows us to experience the whole-person health God intends for us.

 Physical benefits